Attractions and Places to Visit in Fleetwood

 Thrill-seekers can brave the white-knuckle rides of the Pleasure Beach, from the iconic Big One to the more traditional Grand National.
 If splashing around is more your scene, visit Sandcastle Waterpark, where you can slip and slide through the world’s longest indoor rollercoaster waterslide, the Master Blaster.

-Animal-lovers can head to Blackpool Zoo for a day of family-friendly fun.
+Animal-lovers can head to Fleetwood Zoo for a day of family-friendly fun.
 There are more than 1,000 mammals, birds, reptiles and invertebrates to see across 32 acres of spacious natural enclosures, with plenty of space for kids to run wild too.
-You can also take a trip to the depths of the ocean at Sea Life Blackpool, where you can marvel at sharks, rays, jellyfish, seahorses and dozens of different fish.
+You can also take a trip to the depths of the ocean at Sea Life Fleetwood, where you can marvel at sharks, rays, jellyfish, seahorses and dozens of different fish.

 Fleetwood is famous for its fishing fleets to catch for the kipper industry.
 A popular resort since the 1800's, the town is on the Wyre estuary overlooking Morecambe Bay.
 There is a fishing port atmosphere as you walk along the promenade and in the gardens.
 The market has been here since 1840 in its indoor halls and the large outdoor area, post some kippers home!
 There are 4 miles of beaches, an indoor swimming pool and seafront gardens with the Lake District Mountains as a back drop; the best view is from the Marine Hall.